ssokolova/copilot-testing/labs.md

 ![view in chat](./images/ct53.png?raw=true "view in chat")

 7. While we're at it, let's have Copilot explain how the testing file it created for us works.
 In the chat interface - enter *@workspace /explain # and pause.
 There should then be a popup, where you can select the *#file* entry.
+(You may have to use the arrow keys to select it.)

 ```
 @workspace /explain #